Mossbrae Falls

-Mossbrae Falls is a waterfall flowing into the Sacramento River, in the Shasta Cascade area in Dunsmuir, California.
+Mossbrae Falls is a waterfall flowing into the Sacramento River, in the Shasta Cascade area in Dunsmuir, California, United States.
 The falls are located just south of the lower portion of Shasta Springs.
 Access to the falls is via a mile-long illegal hiking trail on the Union Pacific Railroad right of way; the City of Dunsmuir is seeking to finish a safe hiking trail that will include a bridge over the river.

 California Governor Arnold Schwarzenegger took President George H.W.
 Bush to see the falls.

 Description

 Approximately 50 ft in height and 175 ft wide, the falls are fed by springs that course down the canyon wall, and into the Sacramento River, creating the effect of many waterfall streams, two of them especially large, falling into the river.
 The entire course of the falls is longer than 52 ft; however the upper cascades cannot be observed through flora that covers the mountainside.
 The bottom 50 ft is a straight plunge into the river.